SAP-samples/landscape-management-sample-scripts/custom-operation_ansible_provision_new_host/README.md

 It is also possible to use the newly added host for other provisioning tasks such as system copy or new replication tier.

-The diagram below illustrates at a high-level how the flow looks like.

-High-level diagram

 It should be noted that when using some cloud adapters in LaMa (such as the Cloud Manager for AWS), it is already possible to provision new cloud instances as part of tasks like "Install Application Server" or "System Copy".
 The choices presented are to use existing hosts (already discovered in LaMa as ready to use) or provision a new host.
 However, the built-in process does not always meet the requirements for some customers.
 For example, there may be a need to customize the instance further before it is used.
 In this case, this alternative approach with Ansible can be used.